samuelfneumann/RFDN/README.md

 **The pretrained models and test codes are uploaded, now you can run test.py to get results in the challenge.**

+# Codebase
+The codebase was taken from [Residual Feature Distillation Network for Lightweight Image Super-Resolution](https://github.com/njulj/RFDN).
+I am adapting the code from this link.

 # Trainer
 The module involved in training a network.
 The `data_dir` instance variable